puma/puma/DEPLOYMENT.md

 # Deployment engineering for puma

 Puma is software that is expected to be run in a deployed environment eventually.
-You can centainly use it as your dev server only, but most people look to use it in their production deployments as well.
+You can certainly use it as your dev server only, but most people look to use it in their production deployments as well.

 To that end, this is meant to serve as a foundation of wisdom how to do that